Hundreds of trailhead parking areas are available along the A.T.

 Our Interactive map includes information on parking areas and even provides driving directions to those areas at the click of a button.
 Guidebooks and A.T. maps are also good resources for locating parking areas near the Trail, and both can be purchased from our Ultimate Appalachian Trail Store.

-is a directory of shuttle service providers and public transportation along the Trail.
+The AT Shuttles is a directory of shuttle service providers and public transportation along the Trail.
 Through this list you can access almost any part of the Trail from the closest airport, bus station, or rail terminal, and get a ride back again.
 It also works for parties who wish to avoid bringing two cars.
 Many people on this list are individuals who shuttle on their time off.
 Arrangements are best made at least a week or two in advance.

 Guidebooks are the best way to locate parking areas near the A.T. and the "Trailheads" or road crossings where the footpath crosses the highway.
 A.T. maps also show parking areas.
 In some cases, the guidebook includes directions to nearby towns and commercial areas where you can find food, supplies, and lodging.

 Trailhead safety and parking tips.
 We can never guarantee the safety of any location.
 Remote trailheads tend to have the greatest risk.
-To minimize risk:
+To minimize risk;

 - Park your car at a local business.
 Some local businesses allow hikers to park their car, sometimes for a fee; be sure to request permission ahead of time.
 To help foster good will toward the hiking community, consider offering to pay a few dollars for each night you leave your car.
 Businesses close to the Trail are listed in the Appalachian Trail Thru-Hikers' Companion, available through the Ultimate A.T.
 Store.